vippsas/vipps-developers/vipps-api-lifecycle.md

 A minor version is automatically superseded by a newer minor version.
-If a customer uses version `2.1.0`, that version is automatically superseeded when version `2.2.0` is available.
+If a customer uses version `2.1.0`, that version is automatically superseded when version `2.2.0` is available.

-There will be no bugfixes or other improvements to a minor version that has been superseeded.
+There will be no bugfixes or other improvements to a minor version that has been superseded.

 ## Patch version

+A patch version fixes one or more small problems, such as correcting a small bug so the API works as intended and documented in the first place.

 # Notice of deprecation